 Before you start

 - Make sure the PHP and Codeception plugins are installed and enabled.
-The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Managing Plugins.
 Once enabled, the plugins are available at the IDE level, that is, you can use them in all your IntelliJ IDEA projects.

 - Make sure the PHP interpreter is configured in IntelliJ IDEA on the PHP page, as described in Configuring Local PHP Interpreters and Configuring Remote PHP Interpreters.

-- In the Add Composer Dependency dialog that opens, select the
+- In the Manage Composer Dependencies Dialog that opens, select the

 codeception/codeceptionpackage from the Available Packages list, possibly using the search field.
-The list shows all the available packages, the packages that are already installed are marked with a tick.
+The list shows all the available packages; the packages that are already installed are marked with a checkmark.